sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/docker_compose.md

 ## v4.3 ➔ v4.4.1

-- Users attempting a multi-version upgrade to v4.4.0 may be affected by a [known bug](https://github.com/sourcegraph/sourcegraph/pull/46969) in which an outdated schema migration is included in the upgrade process.
+- Users attempting a multi-version upgrade to v4.4.0 may be affected by a [known bug](https://github.com/sourcegraph/sourcegraph/pull/46969) in which an outdated schema migration is included in the upgrade process. _This issue is fixed in patch v4.4.2_

   - The error will be encountered while running `upgrade`, and contains the following text: `"frontend": failed to apply migration 1648115472`.
     - To resolve this issue run migrator with the args `'add-log', '-db=frontend', '-version=1648115472'`.